xolox/python-redock/README.rst

 redock: A human friendly wrapper around Docker
 ==============================================

-The ``redock`` program is a human friendly wrapper around Docker_, the `Linux container engine`_.
+Redock is a human friendly wrapper around Docker_, the `Linux container engine`_.
 Docker implements a lightweight form of virtualization_ that makes it possible to start and stop virtual machines in less than a second.
 Before Docker the use of virtualization meant conventional virtual machines with all of the associated bloat.
 Docker makes it ridiculously cheap and fast to start/save/kill containers.
-This opens up exciting new possibilities for DevOps:
+This opens up exciting new possibilities for
+DevOps:

 - Complex build environments can be split up into isolated containers where each container is concerned with the build requirements of a single project.